-MEETING OF THE PUBLIC TRUST BOARD - 7 th NOVEMBER 2019 Walsall Healthcare Trust E are Trust Enforcement Undertaking AGENDA ITEM: 17 Report Author and Job Title: Jenna Davies Director of Governance Responsible Director: Richard Beeken Chief Executive Officer Action Required Approve 🗆 Discuss 🗆 Inform  Ass ure 🗆 Executive Summary NHS Improvement accepted enforcement undertakings from the Trust on 19 December 2017 in relation to Quality, Operational performance and Financial issues after the Trust was placed into special measures for quality.
-In July 2019, the Trust exited special measures and NHS England and NHS Improvement accordingly issued a compliance certificate in respect of paragraph 1 (Quality), 4 (Buddy trust and other partnerships) and 5 (Leadership and governance) of the December 2017 undertakings.
-The Revised undertakings presented have been issued to the Trust, as NHS England and NHS Improvement continue to have concerns about the Trust's finances and our operational performance in relation to sustained performance against the A&E 4-hour and diagnostics targets.
-These undertakings commit the Trust Board to demonstrating that there are clear plans which lead to improvements in performance on key priorities which the Board has already identified.
-Recommendation Members of the Trust Board are asked to note the revised undertakings issued to the Trust Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Failure to demonstrate improvements aligned to Financial and operational performance will result in het Trust being place back in special measures Resource implications There are no resource imp olications associate ed with this report.
-Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
+MEETING OF THE PUBLIC TRUST BOARD - 7 th NOVEMBER 2019 Walsall Healthcare Trust E Enforcement Undertaking AGENDA ITEM: 17 Report Author and Job Title: Jenna Davies Director of Governance Responsible Director: Richard Beeken Chief Executive Officer Action Required Approve □ Discuss □ Inform ⊠ Ass ure 🗆 Executive Summary NHS Improvement accept Trust on 19 December is performance and Financia special measures for qualification In July 2019, the Trust exand NHS Improvement actin respect of paragraph partnerships) and 5 (Lead 2017 undertakings.
+The Revised undertaking Trust, as NHS England acconcerns about the Tender performance in relation to 4-hour and diagnostics to 4-hour and diagnostics to improvements in perforhas already identified.
+2017 in relation al issues after the ty. ited special meas accordingly issued 1 (Quality), 4 (ership and governous) and NHS Improve rust's finances sustained perforargets.
+These unting that there are to Quality, Operational e Trust was placed into sures and NHS England a compliance certificate Buddy trust and other nance) of the December we been issued to the ement continue to have and our operational mance against the A&E ndertakings commit the e clear plans which lead Recommendation Members of the Trust Boa undertakings issued to the ote the revised Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Failure to demonstrate improvements aligned to Financial and operational performance will result in het Trust being place back in special measures Resource implications There are no resource imp olications associat ed with this report.
+Legal and Equality and Diversity implications There are no legal or equa with this paper. ality & diversity imp olications associated